 I have not tended to this space for quite some time, but it’s been for a good reason.
-I love my blog, but I can’t pay myself to write for it.
-Meanwhile, for the past year and a half, I’ve been a paid contributor to Romper and it’s been a wonderful outlet for met to yap about:
+I love my blog, but I’d rather get paid to write.
+So, for the past two years, I’ve been a paid contributor to Romper and it’s been a wonderful outlet for me to yap about:

 For those who’d love to see all my pieces on Romper in one place (I know who you are… Mom), visit here.
 I roll out about three pieces a week, so there is always new content to check out.